shiflux/udacity-disasterresponse/README.md

     | wighed avg | 1.00 | 0.97 | 0.99 | 36 |

     </details>
 2. Many message types have very low samples (or none).
-We could consider removing them to improve the score of our model.
+We could consider removing them or aggregating them with other features.
+3. We can consider to implement a vectorization of the complete text, and match it to the closest vec of the features to improve performance.
 # License
 You can use this in any way you want.